broadinstitute/poa-bench/README.md

 #### Rust compiler

-POASTA is written in Rust, and to build and install it, you'll need a recent version of the Rust compiler.
+POA-bench is written in Rust, and to build and install it, you'll need a recent version of the Rust compiler.
 The minimum supported Rust version is 1.70.

 1. Download and install `rustup`: https://rustup.rs/